- You are here:

 - GT Home

-The MPCF is an interdisciplinary College of Engineering laboratory which supports education and research programs related to process-structure-property relations in structural materials.
+The MPCF is an interdisciplinary Institute for Materials facility that supports education and research programs related to process-structure-property relations in structural materials.
 Its principal activities are directed towards the measurement and modeling of the mechanical properties of engineering materials, primarily related to deformation, fatigue and fracture.

 The MPCF impacts directly on educational and research programs within the academic units of the Georgia Tech College of Engineering.
 In its role as an interdisciplinary umbrella organization for experimental research in mechanical properties of materials, the MPCF provides a degree of coordination of equipment usage, training and maintenance that would be much more costly to the sum of academic units in the conventional university setting of single investigator equipment.